-NDRRA activation requested by: DCDSS.
+NDRRA activation requested by: DCCSDS.
 Ph: 13 QGOV (13 74 68)

-DCDSS regional officers source information from state government agencies and local governments, industry bodies, non-government organisations and 'on the ground' observation from staff visiting affected areas to determine a need for this relief measure.
+DCCSDS regional officers source information from State and local governments, industry bodies, non-government organisations and 'on the ground' observation from staff visiting affected areas to determine a need for this relief measure.

-If DCDSS identifies a need for the activation of this relief measure, DCDSS will contact the QRA to request activation.
-If local government identifies a need for activation, they are to contact DCDSS directly.
+If DCCSDS identifies a need for the activation of this relief measure, DCCSDS will contact the QRA to request activation.
+If local government identifies a need for activation, they are to contact DCCSDS directly.